Khoury-srg/ViperBench/README.md

 TIDB_DATABASE_NAME: mys
 ```

+Run the benchmark
+---
-Now you can run a simple test over the database `mys`.
+Now you can run a benchmark over the database `mys`.
 Make sure that it exists before running the test:
 :